janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 Do note that the actual operator and hook names, and some of their parameters, will differ between Airflow 1 and Airflow 2.
 Be sure to use the correct names and parameters for your version of Airflow.

+For more information about Airflow operators, please refer to the official Apache Airflow documentation at https://airflow.apache.org/ or the Astronomer Registry at https://registry.astronomer.io/.
+Additionally, if you have any specific questions or need further guidance, you can interact with "Ask Astro" an LLM-powered chatbot, available at https://ask.astronomer.io.

 👩‍💻

 Enable Cloud Composer API, Dataflow API: `gcloud services enable composer.googleapis.com dataflow.googleapis.com`

 ## Composer 1

 If your code contains `contrib` imports, it can only be run in Composer 1.
-For more information about Airflow operators, please refer to the official Apache Airflow documentation at https://airflow.apache.org/ or the Astronomer Registry at https://registry.astronomer.io/.

 To launch Cloud Dataflow jobs written in Python, you can use the [DataFlowPythonOperator](https://airflow.apache.org/docs/apache-airflow/1.10.5/_api/airflow/contrib/operators/dataflow_operator/index.html#airflow.contrib.operators.dataflow_operator.DataFlowPythonOperator).